-Located in the Cradle of Humankind, surrounded by pristine highveld landscapes, offering luxury hotel accommodation, a bistro dining experience and herds of plains game.
-It is a Nature Reserve like none other.
-A mere 35 minutes from Fourways, this 7000 hectare private Nature Reserve is the ideal getaway for city dwellers, nature lovers and palaeo-enthusiasts alike.
+Located in the Cradle of Humankind and surrounded by pristine, game-filled Highveld landscapes, this nature reserve offers guests luxury hotel accommodation and bistro dining experiences like none other.
+A mere 35 minutes from Fourways, this 7,000-hectare private nature reserve is the ideal getaway for city dwellers, nature lovers and paleo-enthusiasts alike.

-The Cradle of Humankind was designated a UNESCO World Heritage Site in 1999 thanks to the many well preserved homonin fossils found in its dolomitic caves and cave remnants.
-It all started back in 1924 when Prof. Raymond Dart, identified a fossil found at the Buxton Limeworks in the Northern Cape, as a homonin – it possessed both apelike and humanlike characteristics.
-Great scepticism met Darts discovery of the Taung Child as scientists at the time believed humans evolved in south eastern Europe or in Indonesia.
-This changed in 1936 when Dr. Robert Broom discovered fossils of Australopithecus Africanus at Sterfontein Caves.
-Since then many more homonin fossils like Mrs. Ples, Little Foot, Sediba and Homo Naledi have been unearthed in the Cradle.
-Together these finds make the Cradle of Humankind the richest source of homonin fossils on the planet.
-The National Geographic Explorers unit has now mapped over a 1000 caves in the Cradle and more finds and announcements are expected in the months and years to come.
+The Cradle of Humankind was designated a UNESCO World Heritage Site in 1999, thanks to the many well preserved hominin fossils found in its dolomitic caves and cave remnants.
+It all started back in 1924 when Prof. Raymond Dart identified a fossil found at the Buxton Limeworks in the Northern Cape.
+As a homInin, it possessed both apelike and humanlike characteristics.
+Great scepticism met Dart’s discovery of the Taung Child, as scientists at the time believed humans evolved in south eastern Europe or in Indonesia.
+This changed in 1936 when Dr. Robert Broom discovered fossils of Australopithecus Africanus at the Sterkfontein Caves.
+Since then, many more hominin fossils like Mrs. Ples, Little Foot, Sediba and Homo Naledi, have been unearthed in the Cradle.
+Together, these finds make the Cradle of Humankind the richest source of hominin fossils on the planet!
+The National Geographic Explorers’ unit has now mapped over a thousand caves in the Cradle, and more finds and announcements are expected in the months and years to come.